hannobraun/cnc-mill/README.md

 Notes:

 - In articles I've read, Huanyang has been called out as a quality brand, and I can find affordable offers with EU-based inventory.
 Unless the budget turns out to be really tight, or some other information comes to light, I might just go with that.
+- Some spindles come in a rectangular form factor, with mounting holes included.
+Seems more convenient than the round ones.

 Examples: